rastabda22/rastabda24/README.md

 ### Version

 - JerboaTTS : 4.0
-- JSTTS : 8 (it's the same as JerboaTTS, without the Detail toggle and COL/ROW controls)
+- JSTTS : 8 (it looks the same as the main example without some controls)
 - Prototype : 6

 ### License